 12: Describe foundational training and the stage in which it is used in a periodized program

-The main purpose of foundational training is to strengthen weaknesses, recover from any injuries and develop a “foundation” of strength in all muscles, tendons, Ligaments and health and fitness.
-Usually, this involves training for limit strength, but it can also include the most nonspecific components of fitness involved in your sport.
-Because limit strength is not a major component of any sport other than powerlifting (although important), it is usually the main focus of this period.
-For this reason, we are providing a powerlifter’s “peaking cycle”
+The main purpose of foundational training is to strengthen weaknesses, recover from any injuries and develop a “foundation” of strength in all muscles, tendons, Ligaments, and health and fitness.
+Usually, this involves training for limited strength, but it can also include the most nonspecific components of fitness involved in your sport.
+Because limited strength is not a major component of any sport other than powerlifting (although important), so it is usually this period’s main focus.
+For this reason, we are providing a powerlifter’s “peaking cycle.”

 13: Describe functional training and its recommended use in a periodized training program

-Functional training aims to develop or rehabilitate the biomechanics of an individual as related to everyday functionality or sport-specific functionality.
+Functional training aims to develop or rehabilitate an individual’s biomechanics as related to everyday or sport-specific functionality.
 Training will be done increasingly closer to the energy pathway needed for the particular sport.

 14: What are the 3 common causes of DOMS?

-Muscular pain and stiffness experienced several hours or days after strenuous exercise is known as DOMS. it is caused by:
+Muscular pain and stiffness are experienced several hours or days after strenuous exercise, known as DOMS.
+It is caused by:

 - Introduction to new training stressors

 15: How can periodization protect against overtraining?

-Periodization can prevent overtraining by managing and organizing workouts into splits and managing reasonable progressing within adaptation.
+Periodization can prevent overtraining by managing and organizing workouts into splits and managing reasonable progress within adaptation.